zand3rs/memori/README.md

 ### expire(key, ttl, callback)

-Set the ttl of a key.
+Set the timeout of a key.
 The ttl unit is in seconds.

 ```javascript
 cache.expire("key", 10, function(err, result) {